Wireless doorbells are garnering a lot of attention. Compared to traditional doorbells, wireless products require less work and drilling.

 The package of the Ring 2 doorbell includes two interchangeable faceplates.
 You can swap them whenever you want and it’s a huge perk that you can change the colour of the doorbell without paying extra.

 Compared to its predecessor, Ring 2’s design has improved.
 I really like it more and it feels more of a strong build.
 People who upgraded from the first-generation Ring to the newer model are all happy with the Ring 2’s looks.

 It’s important to know the features of both doorbells.
 Since Ring is the predecessor of Ring 2, we need to know if there are any noticeable improvements.
-In order to find it out, we created a detailed chart where all the main features of both smart doorbells are included.
+In order to find out, we created a detailed chart which includes all the main features of both smart doorbells.

-While both are quite similar, there’s a huge difference in performance.
+While both are similar, there’s a huge difference in performance.
 The first-generation Ring is good but it has known bugs that were reported a hundred times.
-The manufacturer took notice of all and made sure the newer model, Ring 2, was free from all the issues.
+The manufacturer took notice and made sure the newer model, Ring 2, was free from all the issues.

 4. Performance & Camera Capabilities

 This is the crucial aspect of our comparison article.
 It’s essential to know how well these two perform and if the camera capabilities are acceptable.
 If Ring and Ring 2 can’t offer anything special and noteworthy, we should look for alternatives.

 Once you’ve installed the Ring doorbell, it can only send notifications if someone is standing next to your door.
 We tested the doorbell with a Chime Pro and did the wireless setup, which took around 10 minutes.

 You can receive notifications on your smartphone, on Chime (if you have one set up), or both.
 Ring performed relatively well but there were some drawbacks that caused a few headaches.